Infrastructure habitatsTRIEKOL I-II

-TRIEKOL’s research on infrastructure habitats highlight the positive potential for both endangered and common species in road and railway areas, and develop goals and strategies for the optimal management of the infrastructure habitats.
+TRIEKOL’s research on infrastructure habitats highlight the positive potential for both endangered and common species in road and railway areas.
+In addition, goals and strategies for the optimal management of the infrastructure habitats was developed.

 Infrastructure habitats cover large areas and exists in most parts of the country.
 In addition there is an extensive organization to establish and maintain the infrastructure areal component, ie actual roads, railroad lines etc. Accordingly, the infrastructure habitats have a great potential to contribute significantly to the conservation of biodiversity.